-- Level 1: financial istruments valued using quoted (unadjusted) prices in active markets for identical assets. - Level 2: investments valued using models for which all inputs which have a significant effect on fair value are market observable. - Level 3: investments valued using models for which inputs which have a significant effect on fair value are not based on observable market data.
+- Level 1: financial instruments valued using quoted (unadjusted) prices in active markets for identical assets. - Level 2: investments valued using models for which all inputs which have a significant effect on fair value are market observable. - Level 3: investments valued using models for which inputs which have a significant effect on fair value are not based on observable market data.

 For assets and liabilities that are recognised in the financial statements at fair value, the Group determines whether transfers have occurred between levels in the hierarchy by re-assessing categorisation at the end of each reporting period.
-During the year ended 31 December 2023 and 2022, the Group did not make any transfers into and out of the fair value hierarchy levels.
+During the year ended 31 December 2024 and 2023, the Group did not make any transfers between fair value hierarchy levels.